6.3 Borrowing: Access Without Ownership Transfer

 &mut T

 ) to the same piece of data.
+You cannot have both types of references active to the same data simultaneously.

-Example: Immutable References (Aliasing Allowed)
+Example: Shared References (Aliasing Allowed)

 or not.
 The mut